opengisch/slyr-pitch/coruna_2019/PITCHME.md

 @title[How To Contribute]
 ## How To Contribute
 - Use it
-- TODO: Aiuta a farlo conoscere,
-- TODO: Finanzia nuovi sviluppi
+- Give feedback
+- Spread the word
+- Support development

 Note:

 ---